mrfdev/CMI/Resources/FAQ/cmi-motd.md

 Note: Since CMI version 9.0.3.x you can create your own .yml files and store them in the `~/plugins/CMI/CustomAlias/` directory.

+This is the recommended setup that works well with other plugins on Spigot / Paper 1.17.1 for a message of the day.

+This FAQ covers both the welcome message and the server list welcome message.

 ---

-**CMI can handle the MOTD things**, this is the recommended setup that works well with other plugins on Spigot / Paper 1.17.1 for a message of the day.

-This FAQ covers both the welcome message and the server list welcome message.

-## Customizing the Welcome Message (for when the player joins the server)
+## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> ## Customizing the Welcome Message (for when the player joins the server)

 Optional video visually showing the /motd on 1MB https://youtu.be/3yjza6W2NNw